Inferring the neutron star maximum mass and lower mass gap in neutron star-black hole systems with spin: Introduction

 Gravitational-wave NSBH detections can uniquely explore both the maximum NS mass and the minimum BH mass simultaneously with the same system.
 In particular, the NS and BH masses in the first NSBH detections~\citep{2021ApJ...915L...5A} seem to straddle either side of the proposed mass gap~\citep{2021arXiv211103498F}, especially when assuming astrophysically-motivated BH spins~\citep{2021arXiv210914759M}.
 However, our understanding of the NS maximum mass and the mass gap from GWs is challenged by one discovery: GW190814~\citep{2020ApJ...896L..44A}.
 The secondary mass of GW190814 is tightly measured at $2.6\,M_\odot$, making it exceptionally lighter than BHs in BBH systems~\citep{2021arXiv210900418E} but heavier than most estimates of $M_\mathrm{TOV}$~\citep{2020ApJ...896L..44A,2020ApJ...904...80E}.
 As a possible explanation, several authors have proposed that GW190814 is a \emph{spinning} NS~\citep{2020MNRAS.499L..82M}.
 While $M_\mathrm{TOV}$ limits the mass of nonspinning NSs, NSs with substantial spins can support $\sim 20\%$ more mass~\citep{1994ApJ...424..823C}.
 Unfortunately, it is difficult to test the spinning NS hypothesis for a single system, because the spin of the secondary $2.6\,M_\odot$ object in GW190814 is virtually unconstrained from the GW signal.

-In this paper, we show that by studying a \emph{population} of NSBH events, we may measure the NS maximum mass as a function of spin.
-This will not only enable more accurate classifications for NSBH versus BBH events in cases like GW190814, but will also prevent biases that would result from measuring $M_\mathrm{TOV}$ while neglecting the dependence of the maximum NS mass on spin.
-The rest of this paper is structured as follows.
+In this paper, we show that by studying a \emph{population} of NSBH events, we may measure the NS maximum mass as a function of spin. \reply{We build upon the work of~\citet{2021arXiv211202605Z,2021arXiv211103498F,2021arXiv211103634T}, who studied the population statistics of NSBH masses and BH spins, but allow the NS mass distribution to depend on NS spin for the first time.} This method will not only enable more accurate classifications for NSBH versus BBH events in cases like GW190814, but will also prevent biases that would result from measuring $M_\mathrm{TOV}$ while neglecting the dependence of the maximum NS mass on spin. \reply{As~\citet{2022MNRAS.511.4350B} previously showed, mismodeling the NS spin distribution can bias the inferred mass distribution even in cases where the NS mass distribution does not vary with spin, simply because masses and spins are correlated in the GW parameter estimation of individual events.} The rest of this paper is structured as follows.
 Section \ref{Methods} describes population-level spin and mass models, our hierarchical Bayesian framework, the current GW data, and our procedure for simulating future NSBH events.
 Results from analyzing the LIGO--Virgo NSBH mergers are presented in Section \ref{ligodata}; results from simulating future GW NSBH observations are presented in Section \ref{Projections}.
 We conclude in Section~\ref{sec:conclusion}.